Gone are the days of pushing a metal handle into a frame – the best golf push trolleys are just as high-tech as their electric golf trolley cousins.

 Thanks to some very clever German engineering, the Blade folds flat so it can slide into a car boot with a bag full of golf clubs on top, making it the ultimate solution if storage is tight.

 Earlier this year we awarded the Big Max Blade IP one of our Today’s Golfer Editor’s Choice Awards for the second year in a row.
 Why?
 Well, not only does it collapse to just 12.5cm high and weigh just 6.5kg, its genius one-fold mechanism means it takes seconds to put down or pop up.

 The IP is height adjustable, fits any bag, has a double brake system and has storage for balls, a drink, tees, accessories and two scorecards.

 There are also additional anchor points for another storage net, GPS and umbrella holders, which are sold separately.

 The Blade IP, Big Max's best-selling trolley, is available in five colours (black, black-green, black-red, white and white-green).

 £279.99 | www.bigmaxgolf.com

-It’s not often we prefer a five and a four to a three on the golf course, but the five-year warranty and four wheels make Blade Quattro a great option when it comes to reliability and stability.
+It’s not often we prefer a five or a four to a three on the golf course, but the five-year warranty and four wheels make Blade Quattro a great option when it comes to reliability and stability.